bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-08-17-newsletter-recap.md

 doubles the cost.
-Sure, the information that you need about every transaction in order to check whether it is a silent payment to you, that remains the same for checking on multiple, but the calculations and ECDSA operations, the Diffie-Hellman and so forth, you would have to repeat for every separate silent payment address that you make.
+Sure, the information that you need about every transaction in order to check whether it is a silent payment to you, that remains the same for checking on multiple, but the calculations and ECDSA operations, the Diffie--Hellman and so forth, you would have to repeat for every separate silent payment address that you make.
 So having a number of silent payment addresses that you have posted, which would be the case if you have an expiration date on any of them, would mean that you significantly increase the cost for scanning